Sampriti-Mitra/dialogflow-slack-sdk/README.md

 ### Deploying App Engine
-1. On the terminal, cd to the root directory of the cloned project and `gcloud app deploy --project [project-name]` This will deploy your project.
+1. On the terminal, cd to the root directory of the cloned project and `gcloud app deploy --project [project-id]` This will deploy your project.
-2. To check the logs, ` gcloud app --project [project-name] logs tail -s default`
+2. To check the logs, ` gcloud app --project [project-id] logs tail -s default`
 3. Plugin the url obtained from 1 into slack's event url.
 Request URL should get approved if the app was able to successfully respond back with the challenge parameter.
    This basically meant slack sent your URL some request, and you needed to respond with the challenge parameter, which you did!
 4. Plugin the url into the request url in interactivity and shortcuts tab in slack api.